Polikarpova/iSalary/README.md

 # iSalary
-this is the best system of salary calculation from Russian students
+This is the best system of salary calculation from Russian students